Who we are

 To promote Weed Wrangle® as a nationwide structure for organizing all eradication events on public lands including national, state and city parks with the goals of increasing participation and public awareness about the threats from non-native invasive species, eradicating those plant populations and replacing them with natives.

 Weed Wrangle® is a Garden Club of America stewardship program for all communities.

 Founded in 1913, The Garden Club of America is a volunteer, nonprofit 501(c)3 organization comprised of 201 member clubs and approximately18,000 club members throughout the country.
 The purpose of The Garden Club of America is to stimulate the knowledge and love of gardening, to share the advantages of association by means of educational meetings, conferences, correspondence, and publications, and to restore, improve, and protect the quality of the environment through educational programs and action in the fields of conservation and civic improvement.

 Building on a century of conservation efforts, the GCA supports legislation promoting botanical research and native plants.
-The Botany Bill, H.R.1572, promotes botanical research, the hiring of botanists and a preference for native plants.
+The Botany Bill, H.R.1572 and S. 2384, promote botanical research, the hiring of botanists and a preference for native plants.